 Millstreet is situated midway between Killarney and Mallow.
 The town which is almost three hundred years old nestles beneath picturesque Clara Mountain.
 The meandering rivers Finnow and Blackwater enhance the beauty of this area which is situated in both the Duhallow and Muskerry baronies.

 It was during the preparations for the 1993 Eurovision Song Contest which was held in Millstreet's Green Glens that this generous spirit truly shone.
 Since that very historic 15th May in 1993 when over three hundred million television viewers were introduced to this attractive setting in Co.
 Cork the name of Millstreet has become famous.

-When in the area we encourage our welcome visitors to view our award-winning Railway Station (built in 1853), to walk around our town which has charm and character, to visit our Holy wells at Tubrid (2km west of the town) and St. John's Well, Mushera ( a brief drive south of the town amidst some of the most breathtaking panoramic scenery), to call to our Town Park as well as the splendidly refurbished St. Anna's Amenity Park at Pound Hill, to experience the rich history and archaeological gems of the area, to spend a most enjoyable day in the magnificent Millstreet Country Park with its exquisite gardens, fascination scenic viewing areas and its herd of deer as well as its very modern Visitors' Centre and excellent restaurant.
+When in the area we encourage our welcome visitors to view our award-winning Millstreet Railway Station (built in 1853), to walk around our town which has charm and character, to visit our Holy wells at Tubrid (2km west of the town) and St. John's Well, Mushera ( a brief drive south of the town amidst some of the most breathtaking panoramic scenery).
+Visit our Town Park in Millstreet as well as the splendidly refurbished St. Anna's Amenity Park at Pound Hill, to experience the rich history and archaeological gems of the area.
+Spend a most enjoyable day in the magnificent Millstreet Country Park with its exquisite gardens, fascination scenic viewing areas and its herd of deer as well as its very modern Visitors' Centre and excellent restaurant.

 Please feel welcome to visit our Museum (opened in 1980) and Tourist Information Point situated in the Carnegie Town Hall almost across the road from St. Patrick's Church in West End.
 There we shall attempt to assist you with your queries.
-Our telephone number is 029) 70844.
+Our telephone number is (029) 70844.
 You are very welcome to our home-town of Sráid a 'Mhuilinn which is the Gaelic term for Millstreet.